 The 390 acres of Chapin Forest Reservation are

-To protect this beautiful setting from logging,
+To protect this beautiful setting from development,

 Frederic H. Chapin purchased

 the property in 1949 and donated it to the